AntMCE/K8S-course/K8S-intro.md

 6. **Response**: The API server sends back a response containing information about the pods.
 This information includes details like pod name, status, IP address, and more.

 7. **Display**: kubectl formats the response and displays it in the terminal.
 By default, it shows the pod names, their statuses, and other basic information.

+## Pod lifecycle:

+1. **Pending**: When a pod is created, it enters the Pending state.
+In this state, the Kubernetes scheduler is responsible for assigning the pod to a suitable node in the cluster.
+The scheduler considers factors like resource availability, node affinity, and pod anti-affinity when making this assignment.

+2. **Running**: Once a pod is assigned to a node, it transitions to the Running state.
+In this state, the pod's containers are created and started, and they begin running on the assigned node.
+However, the containers may still be initializing or starting up, so the pod may not be fully ready to serve traffic.

+3. **Succeeded**: If a pod completes its main task successfully and terminates, it enters the Succeeded state.
+This typically happens for batch jobs or one-time tasks.
+Once in the Succeeded state, the pod remains in this state until it is explicitly deleted.
+The resources occupied by the pod can be reclaimed by the system.

+4. **Failed**: If a pod encounters an error or its containers fail to start or run, it enters the Failed state.
+This indicates a problem with the pod's execution.
+The pod will not be automatically restarted, but it can be manually deleted or recreated to address the failure.

+5. **Unknown**: If the pod's status cannot be determined due to communication issues between the Kubernetes control plane and the pod's node, it enters the Unknown state.
+This can occur if the node becomes unresponsive or loses connectivity.